asad-khilji/to-do-list/README.md

-# To-Do List Management System
+# To-Do List Application

+## Overview
-A PHP and MySQL based To-Do List Management System for creating, updating, tracking, and organizing tasks.
-The project supports task priorities, statuses, due dates, file attachments, and email notifications when task statuses change.
+This project is a PHP/MySQL task management application that allows users to create, edit, track, and delete tasks through a web interface.
+The application includes task filtering, priorities, due dates, file attachments, and optional email notifications when task status changes.

+---